EricCallaway/COSC_6315_Programming_Assignment-1/README.md

 Q: Do you think a different dataset can change the choice of the best model?
 A: Absolutely, the differences in the percentage of correct predictions were very close.
 A different data set can most definitely tell a completely different story of what model is a better fit.

+Q2: Which value of 𝜃0 𝜃1 Will minimize the cost function most?
+A: Manipulating theta0 (y-intercept) will have a greater effect on minimizing the cost function.
+Manipulating theta1 (the slope) shows incremental changes, while manipulating theta0 (y-intercept) shows much larger changes in the total error.